 Introduction to abstract mathematical thinking and logical reasoning skills needed in upper-level Math/CS courses.
 Topics include logic, argument, proofs, induction, sets, and abstract functions and relations.
 Emphasizes mathematical writing.
 Identical to CS 205.
-Prerequisite: MATH 172 or CS 212 with a grade of C or higher or consent.
+Prerequisite: MATH 217 with a grade of C- or higher or CS 212 with a grade of C or higher, or consent.
 Recommended spring of sophomore year.
 Offered every spring.